-• At least two persons must be present during any transcription of student responses.
-One of these persons will be the transcriber, and the other will be an observer confirming the accuracy of the transcription.
+At least two persons must be present during any transcription of student responses.
+One of • these persons will be the transcriber, and the other will be an observer confirming the accuracy of the transcription.
 It is highly recommended that one of the individuals be an authorized LEA Test Coordinator or School Test Coordinator.
+Your state may have additional guidelines.
+Refer to Appendix C of the Test Coordinator Manual for additional information on your state's policy.